soyeonjourney/soyeonjourney/README.md

 B.Sc.
 Student, Data Science @ Fudan University

-- 🔬 Currently indulged in Bandits and Online Learning.
+- 🔬 Currently indulged in Quaternion.
 - 🌱 I am further learning algorithms recently and wanna participate in product development within half a year.
 - 🔭 My life is like reinforcement learning, I am enjoying the journey of exploration and exploitation.